Index of

 being not of the body, but I suddenly dove into the old fear: I'm afraid

-a scam, a fake, the Course did not get written, God does not exist, JC
+be a scam, a fake, the Course did not get written, God does not exist,

-is just a figment of my imagination, and tomorrow I die, to be gone forever.
+JC is just a figment of my imagination, and tomorrow I die, to be gone

+forever.
 Annihilated.
-I will have completed the fate I deserved all along.
-That's
+I will have completed the fate I deserved all

-the full run of ego thinking, the thinking you and I have worked so hard
+along.
+That's the full run of ego thinking, the thinking you and I have

 JC: When you attempt to take a stand with your power, you bring in the